Real Betis: Foundation

 Betis' city rivals Sevilla were the first club in Seville, founded in October 1905, while a second club, España Balompié were established in September 1907.
 "Balompié" translates literally as "football", as opposed to the most commonly adopted anglicised version, "fútbol".
 Balompié was founded by students from the local Polytechnic Academy, and were in operation for one year before being officially recognised in 1909 as Sevilla Balompié; despite this, 1907 remains the official foundation date of the club.

 Following an internal split from Sevilla FC, another club was formed, Betis Football Club.
 In 1914, they merged with Sevilla Balompié.
 The club received its royal patronage in the same year, and therefore adopted the name Real Betis Balompié.
 Fans continued to refer to the club as Balompié and were themselves known as Los Balompedistas until the 1930s, when Betis and the adjective Béticos became common terminology when discussing the club and its followers.

 Real Betis originally played in all blue jerseys and white shorts, for no other reason than the easy availability of such plain colours.
-However, one of the club's founders and team captain, Manuel Ramos Asensio, was keen to take advantage of his relationships made while studying in Scotland, contacted Celtic (whose green and white colours matched the Andalusian regional flag) and obtained the same fabric to make kits for his own club.
-Ramos had the lines re-orientated from horizontal 'hoops' into vertical stripes to make the shirts (no other Spanish club used the combination at the time).
-There is no mention of Celtic or Scotland in the history of Betis on the club's official website, but in 2017 the club officially acknowledged the link by producing a special hooped kit to coincide with Andalusia Day.
+However, one of the club's founders and team captain, Manuel Ramos Asensio, was keen to take advantage of his relationships made while studying in Scotland, contacted the Irish-founded Scottish club Celtic, whose green and white colours matched the Andalusian regional flag, and obtained the same fabric Celtic used to make kits for his own club.
+Celtic originally wore green and white stripes but had reoriented a few years earlier to horizontal hoops.
+Ramos opted for vertical stripes to make the shirts as no other Spanish club used the combination at the time.
+In 2017 the club officially acknowledged the link with Celtic by producing a special hooped kit to coincide with Andalusia Day.
 The blue colour is still often used in away kit designs.